 Have a snack and a beverage at your side while you read this lesson, because this extensive discussion about the selection and serving of food and beverages will likely spur your appetite!
 It may also help you recall memorable meals that you've enjoyed in the past, or help you conjure up ideas about fancy foods that you'll want to feature at your next party.
 You'll refer to this lesson long after you've finished the course!

 Entertainment is a key component of most any event.
 There are many potential resources to go to for entertainment, but you have to know where to look.
 This lesson is chock-full of valuable entertainment source information for novice event planners and experienced professionals alike.

 Developing a decorating theme for your event can help you free your inhibitions and let your creative juices flow.
 If anything provides a limitation, it's usually the budget.
 But even then, you can beg, borrow, or buy at a discount to make your big ideas come to life!
 This lesson will show you how to do that.
 You'll also pay special attention to color and special lighting that will make your events eye-popping.
-This lesson may end up being your favorite in the course because of how fun it is to decorate a space for a party or event!
+This lesson may end up being your favorite one because of how fun it is to decorate a space for a party or event!

 In this lesson, you'll examine corporate sponsorships, which are proliferating and are an important means of covering the major costs of many events, maybe even some of yours.
 If you're not a fundraising professional, don't think that this lesson isn't for you.
 While the lesson will discuss donations and grants, it also talks about a lot more.

 Ever worry that you'll go through all the trouble of throwing a grand event but no one attends?
 If you follow the advice you'll read in this lesson, you can almost ensure that you'll avoid that problem.
 In this lesson, you'll look at all the different modes of promoting your event, including word-of-mouth, print, electronic media, and media relations.